JabRef/GSoC/application.md

 Start your proposal with a short summary, designed to convince the reviewer to read the rest of the proposal.

-- What are you making ?
+- What are you making?
 - How will it impact JabRef?
-- What technologies (programming languages, etc.) will you be using ?
+- What technologies (programming languages, etc.) will you be using?

 ## Planning